Skip to main content

 The numbers on your lab report are a direct reflection of this internal communication.
 They are downstream effects of a complex upstream process.
 While you cannot directly control your ovarian reserve, you possess a remarkable degree of influence over the environment in which these hormonal conversations take place.

-The food you eat, the way you move your body, and the quality of your sleep all send powerful signals that can either amplify the chaos of or promote a state of greater balance and resilience.
+The food you eat, the way you move your body, and the quality of your sleep all send powerful signals that can either amplify the chaos of perimenopause or promote a state of greater balance and resilience.
 For instance, a diet high in processed foods and refined sugars can create a state of systemic inflammation.

 This inflammation acts like static on a phone line, making it even harder for your cells to hear the hormonal signals being sent.
 Conversely, a nutrient-dense diet rich in anti-inflammatory compounds helps to clear the lines of communication, allowing your body to adapt to the hormonal shifts with greater efficiency.
-Your are active participants in your hormonal health, capable of shaping the numbers on the page and, more importantly, the way you feel every day.
+Your lifestyle choices are active participants in your hormonal health, capable of shaping the numbers on the page and, more importantly, the way you feel every day.

 Intermediate